Gautam-Ranwa/Delta2/README.md

 # Delta2
-This is my second repository
+This is my second repository and i Commit it.